 Is stock day trading legal in the UK?

 Yes, it is legal to day trade shares and stocks in the UK.
 You are free to open as many stock trades as possible in different markets.
-To be a successful day trader, however, you will need access to premium trading, market research, and risk-management tools.
+Be sure to have access to premium trading, market research, and risk-management tools.

 Since day trading involves taking advantage of even the slightest adjustments in stock prices, you will need significant trading capital if you are to make tangible incomes off the trade.
 Note, however, that day trading carries relatively high risks.
 You will also need extensive stock trading experience.

-This article guides you through this chaos and helps you identify the best online stock broker UK.
-It starts by introducing you to the different types of online stock companies operating in the country, how they work, and what to look for in the best stock trading app in UK.
-It then goes through the operation of listing 5 of the finest brokers in the country, telling you the stocks on offer, their trading costs, their onboarding process, and their deposit/buy limits.
+This article guides you through this chaos and helps you identify some of the best online brokers in the UK.
+It starts by introducing you to the different types of online stock companies operating in the country, how they work, and what to look for in the best trading brokers.
+It then goes through the operation of listing 5 brokers in the country, telling you the stocks on offer, their trading costs, their onboarding process, and their deposit/buy limits.

 Q & A